gregttn/GTToast/README.md

 GTToast.create("your message", image: yourImage).show()
 ```

-This will create and show toast with your message and image displayed on the right.
+This will create and show toast with your message and image displayed on the left.

 * Custom toast